letsencrypt/website/content/zh-cn/docs/glossary.md

 ---
 title: 术语表
 slug: glossary
-date: 2024-07-16
+date: 2025-03-17
 show_lastmod: 1
+description: "Let's Encrypt 所使用的 SSL/TLS 证书、HTTPS 以及网络安全相关术语的汇总表。"
 ---

 <!--
 Note for translators:

 - Usage of the "def" macro (in other languages than English):
 {% def
     id="a unique id for anchor - the SAME than for english. will be prefixed by `def-`" name="The term to define (optional if english or abbr is provided)" abbr="an accronym (optional)"
     english="the english term (optional - if present the abbr is in english too)" %}}
         the definition
 {% /def %}

 - Check the javascript console for errors.

 - Automatic titles on definition's link cuts everything after the last point (to remove source links)